What is terroir and does it matter?

 But the existence of terroir has long been a subject of heated debate.
 Is it an abstract idea or can you taste it?
 Where is it?
 And does it matter when wine’s first duty is to be delicious?

 The European wine-producing regions, for example, France, Italy, and Spain, have appellation systems.
-These embrace terroir because wine identity is determined by geography rather than by a grape variety or a brand.
-These appellations enshrine winegrowing that has evolved over centuries.
+These seek to embrace terroir because wine identity is determined by geography rather than by a brand.
+These appellations often enshrine winegrowing that has evolved over centuries.
 Yet each of these has inconsistencies and there are plenty of their wines that do not show terroir!

 In contrast, the young vineyards of the new world were once a virgin territory without tradition.
 The soil was seen as merely a medium to hold a vine upright to the sun and give it water.
 Because no one knew with certainty, many different grape varieties were planted to see which might be best suited.
 There were few rules and modern science corrected any deficiencies.
 As new modern wines emerged they gained market share, at Europe’s expense.